-Please remember to bring your glove, helmet & guards, receipt for the lesson, Proficiency Driving License (PDL) and booklet for CDC Practical Lesson 1.
+Please remember to bring your glove, helmet & guards, receipt for the lesson and booklet for CDC Practical Lesson 1.
 For CDC Practical Lesson 1, you will be riding using motorbike with no mirror.
 They are the old motorbike.
 For the first part of the lesson, the instructor will divide the group into first timer and repeat/experienced rider.
 If you have experience in riding, please do not join the first timer as the first timer will be learning very basic stuff like moving off and stopping.

 CDC Practical Lesson 1: Mainstand